pyeventsourcing/eventsourcing/docs/topics/dcb.rst

 The generic base class :class:`~eventsourcing.dcb.domain.EnduringObject` extends the :ref:`perspective <Perspective>` class, and is similar to :doc:`event-sourced aggregates </topics/tutorial/part2>`.
-Each instance has a unique continuity ID, which is stored in the :data:`~eventsourcing.dcb.domain.EnduringObject.id` attribute.
+Each instance has a unique continuity ID, which should be stored in the :data:`~eventsourcing.dcb.domain.EnduringObject.id` attribute.
 The continuity ID is used as a tag in its consistency boundary, and to tag new decisions.

-Enduring objects can have command methods decorated with the library's :ref:`event decorator <Event decorator>`.
-Calling a decorated command method will generate a new tagged decision.
+The ``__init__`` method and the command methods of enduring objects must be decorated with the library's :ref:`event decorator <Event decorator>`, so that calling the class or a decorated command method will generate a new tagged decision.
 The method body will be used to project tagged events into the current state of the enduring object.

-Enduring object subclasses must be associated with an :class:`~eventsourcing.dcb.domain.InitialDecision` class whose attributes match the arguments of its initializer ``__init__()`` method.
-This association can be made either by defining a subclass of :class:`~eventsourcing.dcb.domain.InitialDecision` as a nested class on the enduring object subclass, or by mentioning a subclass of :class:`~eventsourcing.dcb.domain.InitialDecision` in an event decorator in the ``__init__()`` method.

-Enduring object instances can be created by calling the subclass.
-This will trigger a new "initial decision", that will be used to construct the enduring object instance.
-The "initial decision" can be collected from the enduring object instance by calling :func:`~eventsourcing.dcb.domain.Perspective.collect_events`.
+The generated "tagged decision" objects can be collected from the enduring object by calling :func:`~eventsourcing.dcb.domain.Perspective.collect_events`.
 The examples below show a student and course modelled as enduring objects.
 The ``StudentJoinedCourse`` decision class, defined in the :ref:`mapper example <DCB mapper>` above, is included in the projection of both enduring objects, in preparation for the :ref:`group example <Group>` in the next section.

 .. code-block:: python

+    from uuid import uuid4

     from eventsourcing.domain import event
     from eventsourcing.dcb.domain import EnduringObject

-    class Student(EnduringObject[Decision, str]):
-        class Registered(InitialDecision):
+    class StudentRegistered(Decision):
         student_id: str
         name: str
         max_courses: int

-        class NameUpdated(Decision):
+    class StudentNameUpdated(Decision):
         name: str

-        @event(Registered)
+    class Student(EnduringObject[Decision, str]):
+        @event(StudentRegistered)
-        def __init__(self, name: str, max_courses: int) -> None:
+        def __init__(self, student_id: str, name: str, max_courses: int) -> None:
+            self.id = student_id
             self.name = name
             self.max_courses = max_courses
             self.course_ids: list[str] = []

-        @event(NameUpdated)
+        @event(StudentNameUpdated)
         def update_name(self, name: str) -> None:
             self.name = name